|Nutrition Facts (per serving)|

 Add the potatoes, chicken stock, and salt to a large pot and fill with enough water to cover the potatoes by at least 1/2 inch.

-Bring to a boil over high heat, then lower to a simmer and cook, uncovered, for about 12 minutes, or until the potatoes are fully fork-tender and are beginning to fall apart.
+Bring to a boil over high heat, then lower to a simmer.
+Cook, uncovered, until the potatoes are fork-tender and are beginning to fall apart, 12 to 15 minutes.

 Heat the cream and butter in a small saucepan over low heat until warm and melted, careful not to simmer.

-Transfer back to the large pot and slowly add the warm milk mixture while mashing with a potato masher.
+Slowly add the warm cream-butter mixture while mashing with a potato masher until well combined.

-Taste for salt and add more if you like.
-Top with chopped chives and serve hot with more butter, if desired.
+Adjust the seasoning with salt, if necessary.
+Top with chopped chives, if using, and serve hot with more butter, if desired.

 If you want to make these ahead of time, just store them in an airtight container in the refrigerator.
 When ready to serve, move them to a large pot over medium heat and add 1/2 cup chicken stock.
 Stir frequently, till warmed, then add 1 to 2 tablespoons melted butter and whip on high for about 1 minute.